 The Leon Levy Expedition to Ashkelon (2009-2012 + ongoing publication work)

 Romans in Illyricum–Doclea Excavations

 *Please note: due to COVID-19, the summer 2020 season has been canceled.

 Doclea was a Roman city and administrative center in the province of Dalmatia, located today on the outskirts of Podgorica in Montenegro.
 Excavations and exploration of the site since the 19th century have revealed three temples, a forum and basilica, two churches, tombs, the main city streets, and residential buildings.
 More details here.

 WIRE: Women in the Roman East

-WIRE is an online database that allows visitors to explore the roles and experiences of women in the ancient Roman Near East.
-The project is widely accessible for scholars, students, and those with a more casual interest in the ancient world.
-It includes pedagogical suggestions and materials.
+WIRE is an online database (currently in beta) that allows visitors to explore the roles and experiences of women in the ancient Roman Near East.
+Many of the entries were input by students as part of undergraduate research projects or course-based undergraduate research experiences (CURES).
+The site will eventually include pedagogical suggestions and materials.
 Visit and explore the database at wireproject.org.